 Once any identified concerns are addressed, and the study has been approved by its Institutional Review Board, Clients Rights Office staff will make a recommendation for DHS approval to the Administrator of the Division of Public Health, who makes the final determination regarding DHS approval of the research.

-The state laws and rules on research approval and a digest of prior approval decisions can be found on the Research digest page.
-(PDF, 32 KB)
+The state laws and rules on research approval and a digest of prior approval decisions can be found on the research digest page.
+(PDF)

 How long is the review process?